 On a summer night in July of 2013, Kate Caldwell invited Erin Feil, Genevieve Saenz, Kacey Samiee and Abby Ronaldes to a dinner party at her home – one with ulterior motives.
 Somewhat unbeknownst to the guests – all women with ties to performance communities in Austin – the dinner was actually a brainstorming session on how to put on a live storytelling show and after the meal was eaten and wine was shared, the work began.
 One of the first challenges was what to call this show, and inspiration came at the tail end of a politically charged summer at the Texas Capital, full of brave women and men offering personal stories as testimony, and the project was named Testify.

-The show is now it its 5th year, happening on the last Thursday of the month at the Spider House Ballroom, and has brought over 145 storytellers and 240 stories to the stage.
+The show is now it its 5th year, happening on the last Thursday of the month at the Spider House Ballroom, and has brought over 165 storytellers and 270 stories to the stage.
 Anchored in the belief that everyone has a story, the storytellers range from professional performers to people standing on a stage for the first time in their lives.
-Each month has a different theme, and five stories are selected that exhibit different aspects of the theme, connecting them in sometimes surprising ways.
+Each month has a different theme, and five stories that are selected each exhibit different aspects of the theme, connecting the stories and tellers in sometimes surprising ways.

 The Testify Team